 Blog

-Resources for living ... recommended fiction books, mini-serieses and movies (regularly updated)
+Resources for living ... recommended fiction books, mini-serieses and movies (irregularly updated)

 Sometimes, especially if we're at a flat, low or down point, reading or engaging in a good series can be life-transforming, as our experiences of difficulty are mirrored and validated and, we are reminded of the profundity and gift of what it is to be human.

 In the Wim Wenders movie Wings of Desire (what a trailer!) an angel falls in love with a mortal and relinquishes eternity to experience being with her.
-(City of Angels with Nick Cage and Meg Ryan is another version of this age-old stiory).
+(City of Angels with Nick Cage and Meg Ryan is another version of this age-old story).
 Why would anyone give up heaven, and peace, to dive into the maelstrom?
-Being immersed in a story, falling in love with the characters, and experiencing their transformations is arguable one the the gifts of this life.
+Being immersed in a story, falling in love with the characters we meet on this mortal journey, and experiencing their transformations - and ours - is arguable one the the gifts of this life, if not it's purpose.

 This is a screenshot from the Booko website to give you an idea of what it provides.